logo

 University of Akron

 At the University of Akron, students interested in a counseling-oriented undergraduate degree can pursue the Bachelor of Arts (BA) in Psychology with a concentration in Mental Health/Counseling.
 Students must complete at least 120 credits, including the arts, science, and foreign language core, the psychology core, and mental health and counseling electives.
+A minor or certificate in Addiction Services is also available.
 Numerous scholarships and research opportunities are available as the psychology program is one of the largest undergraduate programs at the university.
-The School of Counseling also offers CACREP-accredited Master of Arts in Education (MAEd) degrees in Clinical Mental Health Counseling and School Counseling; a CACREP-accredited Master of Science in Education (MSEd) in Clinical Mental Health Counseling; and a Master of Arts (MA) in Marriage and Family Counseling/Therapy (MFC/T), all of which meet state educational requirements for counseling licensure.
+The School of Counseling also offers CACREP-accredited Master of Arts (MA) degrees in Clinical Mental Health Counseling and School Counseling; a Master of Arts (MA) or certificate in Marriage and Family Counseling/Therapy (MFC/T), and a CACREP-accredited Doctor of Philosophy (PhD) program in Counselor Education and Supervision, all of which meet state educational requirements for counseling licensure.

 Traditional Graduate Programs